tonghuikang/google-or-experiments/README.md

 This is me considering the merits of using ortools.

 > Memory - It is possible to avoid storing the (81b = 90k * 90k) distance matrix by defining a function.
 Probably can use the cloud server with large memory to store such a big matrix.
 > Runtime - Tried the different options, I do not know the benefits so I use automatic.
-If 6k nodes take 2 minutes, 12k nodes takes 8 minutes, 90k nodes will take 448 minutes = 7.5 hours.
+6k nodes took 2 minutes, 12k nodes took 8 minutes, 80k nodes took = 5.5 hours.
+I think this is merely computing with one algorithm.
 > Algorithms - Probably it will compute using the trivial methods, but the library gives us access to the more advanced methods.
 Maybe we can initialise a simple solution and use the library to find better solutions, one node at a time.

-Probably, I would use

-**Limits**

-To be computed
+## ortools Limits

+- Travelling salesman - 80k nodes too 5.5 hours for initial solution. https://www.kaggle.com/huikang/hashcode-2019-quals?scriptVersionId=28836490.
+Probably should have done it manually with a high memory notebook server.
+- Vehicle routing - yet to test, on the magnitude of TSP
+- Constraint programming - decent solution for 500 x 500 binary variables with 80% sparsity https://www.kaggle.com/huikang/hashcode-cp/notebook?scriptVersionId=28967736, failed for 1000 x 1000 binary variables with 80% sparsity.
+1500 x 1500 binary variables zero sparity was optimised in 40 minutes, but the weights are all the same. https://www.kaggle.com/huikang/hashcode-cp?scriptVersionId=28933823
+- Mixed integer programming - I do not thing you ever need to use this.
+Just round off the numbers and make it a constraint programming problem.

+Things I think should have been solved

+- Fast and good baseline solution.
+Many of the problems have a feasible solution.
+We would want good baseline solution immediately before we proceed.
+- Ability to pause/stop when the solution exceeds a certain number.
+- Vectorisation?
+Currently every variable is considered alone.
+- Honestly, solvers should be smarter and learn how to prim with deep learning and AI.